 Thus, the EQF levels cover all education sectors (vocational, general and higher education), all education levels (basic, secondary and higher education, continuing education), as well as all education forms (formal, non-formal and informal learning).

 The EQF development process began in 2004 with the aim of promoting transparency and portability of qualifications, as well as supporting lifelong learning.
 Experts from 32 European countries and the European social partners were involved in the framework consultation process.
-The descriptors of framework levels (The recommendation of the European Parliament and Council on the EQF for lifelong learning) officially came into force in April 2008.
+The descriptors of framework levels (The recommendation of the European Parliament and Council on the EQF for lifelong learning) officially came into force in April 2008 and renewed in May 2017.
 This document recommended that by 2010 the Member States should reference their national qualifications systems to the EQF; and by 2012 the Member States should ensure that diplomas awarded include a reference to the appropriate EQF level.

 In Latvia, the indication of the LQF/EQF levels in education documents started during the second phase of the referencing process (2013-2019).
 By the year 2013 in accordance with the Cabinet of Ministers' Regulation No 202 "Procedure of issuing state-recognized certificates of higher education" the level of acquired qualification in Diploma supplements should be indicated according to the Latvian professional qualification level, European/Latvian Qualifications Framework level or the EHEA Qualifications Framework level.
 In accordance with the Amendments to the Law on Vocational Education, starting from 1 January 2017, the level of the Latvian Qualifications Framework has to be indicated in the state recognized vocational education documents and documents certifying professional qualifications.